bayfrontmedia/bones/docs/install/bare.md

 composer require bayfrontmedia/bones
 ```

+Create an `app/` directory in the base path of your project,
-Ensure the following autoload directives are added to your `composer.json` file:
+and ensure the following autoload directives are added to your `composer.json` file:

 ```
 "autoload": {